-As well as campaigning to keep the £20 increase, campaigners say disabled people and those on so-called “legacy benefits” have been forgotten in Covid-19 support packages.
+As well as campaigning to keep the £20 increase, campaigners say disabled people and those on so-called “legacy benefits” were forgotten in Covid-19 support packages.

-The High Court is set to decide if the government acted unlawfully by not giving the two million legacy benefit claimants the increase.
+This November, the High Court will decide if the government acted unlawfully by not giving the two million legacy benefit claimants the increase.

 Two people on employment and support allowance – one of the six so-called legacy benefits – won the right to challenge the government in court.

 The disabled claimants applied for a judicial review over the Department for Work and Pensions’ failure to give them the same increase as other people on benefits, which they called “discriminatory and unjustified”.

 The High Court accepted the case, submitted in March 2020, that only giving the increase to those on Universal Credit discriminated against disabled people was in breach of the European Convention on Human Rights.